css-hooks/css-hooks/docs/usage/index.md

 You can create advanced conditions with combinational logic using a few helper
 functions:

-- The `all` function accepts a variable number of condition arguments.
+- The `and` function accepts a variable number of condition arguments.
 It returns a condition that is true when all of the specified conditions are true.
-- The `any` function accepts a variable number of condition arguments.
+- The `or` function accepts a variable number of condition arguments.
 It returns a condition that is true when any of the specified conditions are true.
 - The `not` function accepts a single condition argument and returns the inverse condition.

-These helpers are passed to the `match` function in a destructurable second argument.
+These helpers are passed to the `on` function in a destructurable second argument.

 For example, you can combine `&:enabled` and `&:hover` hooks using the `all`